In this article we will cover...

 What Is Scoliosis?

-In severe forms, scoliosis can cause both physical and emotional pain (due to deformed physical appearances), and may even lead to compromised heart and lung function due to their vicinity to the spine.
+In its severe forms, scoliosis can cause both physical and emotional pain (due to deformed physical appearances).
+Scoliosis is also associated with compromised heart and lung function due to their vicinity to the spine.

-Scoliosis is clinically defined as a spinal curvature that exceeds more than 10 degrees (Cobb angle measurement) to the right or left from the center line.
-Once a scoliosis is noted, the most common medical practice is to leave it alone and monitor its progression by taking x-rays every 3 to 12 months intervals (huge mistake, more on this later).
-Depending on the severity and the rate of progression, scoliosis patients are normally faced with either of the three treatment methods: self-care, braces or surgery.
+Scoliosis is clinically defined as a spinal curvature that exceeds more than 10 degrees (Cobb angle) to the right or left from the center line.
+Once a scoliosis is diagnosed, the most common medical practice is to leave it alone and monitor its progression by taking follow up x-rays in 3 to 12 months intervals (huge mistake but more on this later).
+Depending on the severity and the rate of progression, scoliosis patients are normally faced with either of the three treatment methods: exercises, braces or surgery.

 Symptoms of Scoliosis in Adolescent

-The high prevalence of scoliosis in younger adults and its tendency to worsen makes early detection imperative, if you wish to manage scoliosis successfully.
-Unfortunately, minor scoliosis do not present with obvious symptoms and can go unnoticed for a long time.
-In fact, pain or neurologic numbness are rarely present.
+Due to its tendency to worsen, early detection of scoliosis is imperative if you wish to manage it successfully.
+Unfortunately, minor scoliosis do not present with obvious symptoms and can be unnoticed for a long time.

 One of the most common tests for detecting scoliosis is called the Adam's Forward Bend Test.
 It's a simple test where the subject bends down from the waist as if touching the toes.
 The examiner stands behind the subject and observes for one or more of the following signs: